howerj/forth-cpu/eforth/eForth.md

 that the precision of scaling is maintained.

 \*/MOD multiplies the signed integers n1 and n2, and then divides the double integer product by n3.
-It in fact is ratioing n1 by n2/n3.
+It in fact is ratio-ing n1 by n2/n3.
 It returns both the remainder and the quotient.  \*/ is similar to \*/MOD except that it only returns the quotient.